kizu/kizu.ru/_posts/en/issues/2013-01-30-going-jekyll.md

 - [list of all the default liquid tags](https://github.com/shopify/liquid/wiki/liquid-for-designers);
 - [extra liquid tags available in Jekyll](https://github.com/mojombo/jekyll/wiki/liquid-extensions).

-Before this update you could’t use the powerful `split` tag — almost the only way to make a lot of different things with Jekyll (guess what — there would be some article on me hacking with that tag).
+Before this update you couldn’t use the powerful `split` tag — almost the only way to make a lot of different things with Jekyll (guess what — there would be some article on me hacking with that tag).

 For writing posts I recommend to use markdown.
 While there are other ways, like plain HTML or Textile, for most cases the markdown would fit the best.

-- As markdown engine I’d recommend to use [kramdown](http://kramdown.rubyforge.org) — it’s the best option so far, I’d write why in one of the next articles.
+- For a markdown engine I’d recommend to use [kramdown](http://kramdown.rubyforge.org) — it’s the best option so far, I’d write why in one of the next articles.
 - For configuring the site or any specific post you’ll need to use [YAML](http://en.wikipedia.org/wiki/YAML) — so if you’re not familiar with its syntax — go and read about it, it’s nice.

 Overall, I’m very happy I’ve chosen the Jekyll for my new site.
-There are a lot of issues with Liquid templates, but the overall result worths it.
+There are a lot of issues with Liquid templates, but the overall result has been worth it.